|

 Tigers of sPzAbt.507 in an assembly area preparing for an attack

+on Tarnopol in April 1944.
 On 6 February 1945, the 507th was

 ordered to return to Senneläger, to refit with the Tiger II.